Workiva/over_react/UiComponent2_Transition.md

 To update your repository to use UiComponent2 / Component2, you can use [over_react_codemod](https://github.com/Workiva/over_react_codemod)'s component2_upgrade executable.
-This codemod goes throw the repository and updates components as necessary.
+This codemod goes through the repository and updates components as necessary.
 Simply follow the directions within [the executable](https://github.com/Workiva/over_react_codemod/blob/master/lib/src/executables/component2_upgrade.dart#L30) while inside your repository.

 #### Flags

-When running the command `pub global run over_react_codemod:component2_upgrade`, there are two flags that can be used:
+When running the command `pub global run over_react_codemod:component2_upgrade` to update your components, there are two flags that can be used:
 - `--no-partial-upgades`: asserts that the component is able to fully update to `Component2` before making changes.
 If that assertion is false, then no changes will occur to that component.
 The most common cases that would cause a component _not_ to be updated because of this flag are: